-During South Korea's economic crisis in 1997 and 1998, the Clinton Administration muted U.S. criticism of South Korea's barriers to foreign companies seeking to sell products in the Korean market.
-Since the spring of 2000, the United States has intensified its pressure on South Korea.
 In early May 2000, the U.S. Trade Representative cited South Korea as a "priority watch country" under "Special 301" (Section 182 of the Trade Act of 1974) because it deems Seoul's enforcement of intellectual property rights to be unsatisfactory.
-The United States has stepped up criticism of South Korea for barriers to the sale of U.S. automobiles, pharmaceuticals, and beef.
+The United States criticized South Korea for barriers to the sale of U.S. automobiles, pharmaceuticals, and beef.
 In December 2000, the United States and Australia won a decision of the World Trade Organization that South Korea discriminated against foreign suppliers of beef.
 The United States continues to criticize South Korea for other policies, which Washington claims discriminate against U.S. beef.
 In August 2001, the U.S. Federal Aviation Administration refused a bid by Korean Air to expand airline service to the United States, citing lax safety procedures by Korean Air.
+The two governments have been unable to conclude a bilateral investment treaty because of a dispute over South Korean restrictions on foreign movies.

 A surge in U.S. imports of Korean steel in 1997 and 1998 has caused the United States to include South Korea in a group of steel-exporting countries being investigated for alleged dumping of steel products into the U.S. market.
-The Bush Administration is considering initiating safeguard measures under Section 201 of the Trade Act of 1974 to slow steel imports from South Korea and other countries.
 The U.S. International Trade Commission, an independent U.S. agency, ruled in October 2001 that several categories of imported Korean steel had caused serious damage to the U.S. steel industry.
-The Commission will recommend remedial action to President Bush, which could include higher tariffs and/or quotas.
-(See CRS Report RL30566, South Korea-U.S. Economic Relations: Cooperation, Friction, and Future Prospects)
+On March 5, 2002, the Bush Administration imposed tariffs up to 30% on imported steel, including South Korean steel.
+The South Korean government responded that it was considering filing a suit against the United States in the World Trade Organization.
+(See CRS Report RL30566, South Korea-U.S. Economic Relations: Cooperation, Friction, and Future Prospects.)